You: MATTER

 The Bible Tells Me So.”

 Suddenly, the fear was gone.
-I felt my body relax.
-I went to sleep.
+I felt my body relax and went to sleep.
 And, I did not visit my parent’s bed again.
 I sang Jesus loves me a lot more.
 Fear visited me again.
 But, I knew when it did what to do.

 Since I’ve grown in relationship with Jesus my need to sing each night has changed.
 My kids have done this and have since adapted it to their own relationship with Jesus.
-Falling in love with Jesus creates security I cannot even begin to describe.
+Falling in love with Jesus creates security I can’t even start to describe.
 When fear comes there’s always somewhere to take it.

 Psalm 56:3